PrishaGorakh/GAN-RMFC-Div-A-FacialExpression/README.md

 755 - Disgust (1.52%) Emotion: 1
 The CSV contains 3 columns Emotion, Pixels and Usage.
 (https://www.kaggle.com/datasets/nicolejyt/facialexpressionrecognition)
+## Conclusion
+The project successfully leverages Conditional Generative Adversarial Networks (CGANs) and Auxiliary Classifier Generative Adversarial Networks (ACGANs) to generate realistic black and white facial images corresponding to specific emotion labels.
+By training these models on the fer2013 dataset, the system achieves the objective of synthesizing diverse and expressive facial expressions.
+Through rigorous evaluation, analysis, and optimization, the project demonstrates the effectiveness of GANs in generating high-quality facial images with fine-grained control over emotions.
 ## Refrences
 https://www.kaggle.com/datasets/nicolejyt/facialexpressionrecognition
 https://machinelearningmastery.com/how-to-develop-a-conditional-generative-adversarial-network-from-scratch/